20 iconic signature dishes you must try in Sydney

 Pho dac biet at Pho Tau Bay

-Often touted as the place to get Sydney’s best pho, Cabramatta's Pho Tau Bay has been dishing up beef noodle soups for over 25 years, so it’s little surprise they know what they are doing.
+Often touted as the place to get Sydney’s best pho, Cabramatta's Pho Tau Bay has been dishing up beef noodle soups since 1980, so it’s little surprise they know what they are doing.
 The broth here is what makes it such a standout, and the portions are so big you could easily share among friends... but when it’s this delicious, why would you want to?
-Order the pho dac biet (aka 'the works'), which comes brimming with beef, brisket, tripe and Vietnamese meatballs.
+Order the pho dac biet (aka pho with 'the works'), which comes brimming with beef, brisket, tripe and Vietnamese meatballs.

 Pho Tau Bay, Cabramatta - Credit: Pho Tau Bay